 - 18% find it through paid and earned social media and search channels

 Are you making your content easy to find?
-It is important to first determine what type of conversations are taking place about your brand and in your industry before engaging in a community or building a community from scratch.
+It is important to first determine what type of conversations are taking place about your brand and in your industry.
+You should understand this before you engage in a community or building a community from scratch.

 Bringing it all together